Dee Why-class ferry: Service history

 Curl Curl and Dee Why entered service on 6 December 1928 and 25 December 1928, respectively.
 They proved most popular with the traveling public and attracted significant extra patronage for the company.
 They were not only bigger and faster than preceding ferries including—Binngarra, Burra Bra, Baragoola and Barrenjoey—but also better sea boats and better appointed.
 They were the first Manly ferries with glassed in upper decks and had reversible upholstered seating replacing the hard wooden benches of the older Manly ferries.
 Company chairman, Hunter McPherson, described them as "splendid carriers, fast, excellent sea boats, economical to run, wonderfully easy to handle under conditions".

 The company enjoyed a patronage boom in the 1930s, aided by the two new vessels, the early-1930s upgrade and upper deck enclosure of the four older Binngarra-class vessels, and opening of Manly pool.
 Once Dee Why and Curl Curl were introduced, the company's older two vessels, the Kuringai (1901) and Binngarra (1905) were sold and Burra Bra (1908) was used as a reserve boat.
 The vessels' cafeterias were closed by the mid-1930s.

 Curl Curl and Dee Why spent 20 years carrying massive crowds, particularly during the war when all passenger records were broken.
 In 1951, Curl Curl and Dee Why made 13,468 trips compared to 14,907 by the other four ships in service.
 By the mid-1950s, however, patronage fell impacting the company's fortunes and the two ships were beginning to age.
 Both vessels were mortgaged to the Commercial Bank, Sydney from 4 August 1950 with the mortgages being discharged on each of the vessels sales.
 The two steamers were faster than their running mates, but they were costly to run.
-After Balgowlah was withdawn from service and Barrenjoey (as North Head), Baragoola & Bellubera had been converted to diesel, the twins were shown to be very expensive to run with their bunker oil costing far more than diesel.
+After Balgowlah was withdrawn from service and Barrenjoey (as North Head), Baragoola & Bellubera had been converted to diesel, the twins were shown to be very expensive to run with their bunker oil costing far more than diesel.